TracerMAK/coursera-repdata-project1/PA1_template.md

 ```

 *Since the missing values were across the entirety of only 8 days, imputed
- values little effect on the mean or median.*
+ values had little effect on the mean or median.*

 </br>